tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 * For all types of case
 * 8 weeks before date of COM allocation
-* As long as a COM has been allocated after that date

 ### When a COM has been allocated